IT Billing for FinOps explained

 Create internal rates that enable cloud-like accountability

-This is where FinOps and ITFM naturally converge: usage x unit cost = priced accountability..
+This is where FinOps and ITFM naturally converge: usage x unit cost = financial accountability.
 The same concepts (usage, unit costs, service pricing) apply, even though the infrastructure is owned rather than rented.

 Without IT billing, private cloud costs remain a shared ‘black box’, undermining transparency and ownership.

-Most enterprises now operate in hybrid environments, combining public cloud, private cloud, and legacy infrastructure.
+Most enterprises now operate in hybrid environments, combining public cloud, private cloud, SaaS platforms and legacy infrastructure.

 From a FinOps perspective, hybrid cloud introduces complexity: